 There are no budgetary requirements for the Corporation identified in the Ohio Revised Code.
-The Corporation's budget is based on accounting for certain transactions on a modified accrual basis for revenue, expenses and encumbrances.
+The Corporation's budget is based on accounting for certain transactions on a cash basis for revenue, expenses and encumbrances.
 The budgetary process that is followed is for control purposes.
 The Corporation's Director of Finance assists in the preparation of the budget and changes.
 All recommendations for a budget change come from the Corporation's Chief Operating Officer to the Board of Directors for resolution enactment on the change.
 The general fund is monitored closely looking for possible revenue shortfalls or over spending by individual departments.

-Original and final budgeted revenues and other financing sources for the general fund were \$23,463,857 and \$21,681,684, respectively.
-The actual revenue was \$18,565,196.
+Original and final budgeted revenues and other financing sources for the general fund were \$20,515,100 and \$27,071,400, respectively.
+The actual revenue and other financing sources was \$23,244,728.
 The major factors contributing to the decrease of actual revenues as compared to final budgeted revenues were decreases in project reimbursements from operating grants and sale of assets held for resale from the Corporation's estimates.
+Actual expenditures were \$1,590,449 less than the final budget estimates due primarily to lower than expected volume of professional and contract services for demolition services as well as fewer rehabilitated home and newly constructed home sales than expected.
+This budgetary information can be found on page 31 under Supplemental Information.